Master of Applied Psychology

 For local students

 (Taught subject: HK$4,600 per credit; Foundational Competencies: HK$6,350 per credit)

 (Taught subject: HK$5,600 per credit; Foundational Competencies: HK$7,650 per credit)

 PhD (CUHK), MPhil (Peking University), BSc (Peking University)

 - Interviews may be required.

-- Offers will be made on a rolling basis starting from the beginning of March 2017.
+- Offers will be made around late April 2019.
 Qualified candidates will be notified of their result via the eAdmission system.